 Maryland Colony Facts: The Founding

 Whatever the reason for granting the colony specifically to Baltimore, however, the King had practical reasons to create a colony north of the Potomac in 1632.
-The colony of New Netherland, founded by the Dutch, were rivals of England and posed a threat to them in the New World.
+The colony of New Netherland, founded by the Dutch, was a rival of England and posed a threat to them in the New World.
 King Charles I set up the Maryland colony to rival the colony of New Netherlands that was to the north of them.